AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

         Click **Completed.
 Return to the website list.** The Website Access page appears.

+## What to do next

+After you add a domain name, WAF forwards access requests to your website for protection.
+You can also configure website protection configurations for better protection.

+WAF provides multiple protection features to protect your website against different types of attacks.
+Among the features, only **RegEx Protection Engine** and **HTTP Flood Protection** are enabled by default.
+The RegEx Protection Engine feature protects your website against common web attacks, such as SQL injection, XSS, and webshell upload.
+The HTTP Flood Protection feature protects your website against HTTP flood attacks.
+You need to manually enable other features and configure protection rules.
+For more information, see [Overview](/intl.en-US/Website Protection Settings/Overview.md).

 ## Upload HTTPS certificates

 If your domain name uses **HTTPS**, you must upload the valid and correct HTTPS certificate associated with the domain name in the WAF console.
 This ensures that WAF protects HTTPS requests.

-You can upload an HTTPS certificate by using one of the following methods:
+You can upload an HTTPS certificate by using the following methods:

 -   Manual uploading: